DjangoGirls/tutorial/domain/README.md

 ## Where to register a domain?

 A typical domain costs around $15 a year.
 There are cheaper and more expensive options, depending on the provider.
-There are a lot of companies that you can buy a domain from: a simple [google search](https://www.google.com/search?q=register%20domain) give hundreds of options.
+There are a lot of companies that you can buy a domain from: a simple [google search](https://www.google.com/search?q=register%20domain) will give hundreds of options.

 Our favourite one is [I want my name](https://iwantmyname.com/).
 They advertise as "painless domain management" and it really is painless.